Q& A: How does a Dyslexia Test Work?

 What does the whole test include?

-IThe test includes gathering a background history taken from the results of questionnaires and discussions prior to testing, my professional observations and diagnostic results from the tests themselves.
+The test includes gathering background history, taken from the results of questionnaires and discussions prior to testing, my professional observations and diagnostic results from the tests themselves.

-You will receive a written report setting out the diagnosis that you can, should you wish, share with your child’s teachers and their SEND department.
+You will receive a written report setting out the diagnosis that you can, should you wish, share with employers and teachers and SEND departments.
 The report will map out test findings to an agreed definition of dyslexia set by the British Dyslexia Association (BDA).
-It will be written following the SpLD Assessment Standards Committee (or SASC) guidelines, with an analysis of the findings and recommendations for the school, student and parent.
+It will be written following the SpLD Assessment Standards Committee (or SASC) guidelines, with an analysis of the findings and recommendations for you or (as appropriate) the school, student, employer or parent.

 -